 Weight loss surgery treatment

-There are several different types of weight loss surgery, but not everyone is a candidate for these procedures.
-Get more information about current weight loss surgery options in Canada, and discuss this with your doctor at your next diabetes-related visit if you think you might be a candidate.
+There are several different types of weight loss surgeries available.
+Get more information about current weight loss surgery options in Canada, although keep in mind you may not be a candidate for some of them.
+Be sure to discuss weight-loss options with your doctor at your next diabetes-related visit.